 The answer is probably yes.
 I think the Ukraine war has taken us back a few years in terms of geopolitical view of this part of the world.
 People should get a map out a little more often and actually look at the real distances that they’re concerned about.
 I think there’s a perception that we’re five minutes away from tanks rolling through the border.
 Whereas obviously actually the distance reality is quite different.

 I think there’s still more of a psychological than a justifiable spread.
-There’s this mental block investors have that says, “if it’s east of Germany it should have at least 50 basis points higher.”
+There’s this mental block investors have that says, “if it’s east of Germany it should be at least 50 basis points higher.”
 I’m not 100% sure that the underlying fundamentals necessarily justify that perceived need for a spread.

 We’ve gotten used to speaking about the huge role Czech investors have assumed in the market.
 What does that really mean though if the overall spend by real estate investors is so low?
 Are they really growing in influence, or just in relative terms?